 What Happens if I Don’t Act?

-The biggest negative is that you’ll eventually have to leave the house.
+The most significant negative is that you’ll eventually have to leave the house.
 If you allow the foreclosure sale to go through, you will face an eviction (or dispossessory) action from the new owner.
 How long you are allowed to stay in the residence depends on the mercy of the owner.

-The upshot is that if you are not interested in staying in the home, and you only have one mortgage on the property, you may just walk away with little fear of ever hearing from the lender again.
+The upshot is that if you are not interested in staying in the home and you only have one mortgage on the property, you may just walk away with little fear of ever hearing from the lender again.

 What to do?

-To learn more about Chapter 13, call the Law Offices of Douglas Jacobson, LLC at 678.341.9114, for a free consultation.
+To learn more about Chapter 13, call the Law Offices of Douglas Jacobson, LLC at 678.341.9114 for a free consultation.